Luis Moreno Ocampo: International Criminal Court

 On 21 April 2003, Moreno Ocampo was unanimously elected first prosecutor of a new International Criminal Court.
 On 16 June 2003, as the conflict with Iraq began, he sworn in for a non-renewable nine-year term as Chief Prosecutor of the International Criminal Court.
 There were fears that the ICC would be unable to function.
-In its first nine years, the Office of the Prosecutor opened investigations in four states: the Democratic Republic of the Congo, Uganda, the Central African Republic and Kenya – and in Darfur and Libya, at the request of the UN Security Council, and in Côte d'Ivoire at the request of its national authorities.
+In its first nine years, the Office of the Prosecutor opened investigations in four states: the Democratic Republic of the Congo, Uganda, the Central African Republic and Kenya – and in Darfur and Libya, at the request of the UN Security Council, and in Ivory Coast at the request of its national authorities.